edelgrace/blog/content/post/2017-02-25-crochet-along-together-1-easy-as-1-2-3-cowl-part-1.md

   * 1 locking stitch marker
   * 1 darning/tapestry needle

-**Why I&#8217;m joining**
+**Why I'm joining**

 This is perfect timing for me to enter the crochet world.
 I had been interested in crochet for a couple of months after my SO received a cute crocheted Yoshi as a present and after seeing a couple of people busting out their crochet hooks in lectures.
-This definitely goes with my &#8220;find a hobby&#8221; quest that I have for myself.
+This definitely goes with my "find a hobby" quest that I have for myself.
 My SO actually suggested I try knitting but I was a little more drawn to the cute crocheted toys that I so often see.
 In general, I like how crochet results in something a little more concrete and physical.
 It seems like a good way to keep my hands busy and give some trinkets to family, friends, and people in need.

  [1]: http://www.crochetalongtogether.com/
  [2]: http://www.ravelry.com/patterns/library/easy-as-1-2-3-cowl